-Another important after sales service to offer is support.
+Another key aspect of after sales services is to offer support.
 Again, the type of support you offer will depend very much on your business.
 Have a think about the ways customers might need your help after they have purchased from you.

 You could offer a free downloadable guide to help customers get their product up and running.
 Or you could provide a customer support phone number so you can help solve any problems.
 You could even provide a one-to-one service with an account manager who is on hand to troubleshoot any problems with that particular customer.